travel-intelligence/travel-intelligence.github.io/_posts/2013-11-19-search-travel-hits.md

 * `total`: total number of hits.
 * `top_onds`: top 50 *origin and destination* pairs of cities.
 * `top_destinations`: top 50 destination cities.
-* `advance_search`: distribution of look dates in weeks prior to departure.
+* `advance_search`: distribution of hits by look date in weeks prior to departure.
-* `duration`: distribution of stay durations in days.
+* `duration`: distribution of hits by stay durations in days.

 Example: